Common problems

 You can be addicted to anything not just substances like alcohol, drugs or tobacco.
 More common addictions are behaviours (comfort eating, gambling, obsession with internet porn, compulsive reading, complaining! even criticising yourself!)
 My efforts with people suffering a ‘very bad habit’, is devoted initially to exploring what are the payoffs for this habit.
 I don’t carry judgements about addictive behaviours, however the person with the habit usually does.
 The focus for me is on assisting you to create the richest and most fulfilling life possible for yourself, whatever you conceive that to be.

+Counselling for addiction aims to support you to question and clarify what you want from life, in the short to medium term and support you to create the conditions for this to unfold. eg: Fictitious case example: ‘Bert’ is a sexually acting out (serial affairs) stressed young father.
+It turned out that he was assisted to discover 3 things: deeper trust, sensuality and depth in his marriage; manage his communication, bonding and activities with his children better and assert himself at work so he didn’t have to outperform to compensate for his poor self-image.
 Bert learnt to see that the sexual acting out was a symptom of his distress.
-A response to feeling exploited at work, taken for granted at home, and disempowered in life generally (or elements of insight along these lines).
-He also learnt that his father took to alcohol (or withdrew) to escape a boring job and kids he was clueless in dealing with and a marriage that disappointed.
-This all helped to make real and lasting changes in his life that made sense to him and were definitely enriching and satisfying to sustain.
-Bert was no longer a flirt :) because it no longer made sense or ‘felt right’ to do this.
+A response to feeling exploited or monitorede at work, taken for granted at home, and disillusioned in life generally.
+He also learnt that his father took to alcohol (or withdrew) to escape a boring job and kids he was clueless in dealing with, and a marriage that disappointed.
+This helped to make real and lasting changes in his life that made sense to him and were enriching and satisfying to sustain.
+Bert was no longer a flirt :) because it no longer made sense and did not ‘feel right’ to do this.

-Chemical addictions are a little different in that structures, (like commitments to not use or minimise use are very much part of the therapy).
+Chemical addictions are a little different in that structures, like commitments to ‘not use’ or ‘minimise use’ are very much part of the therapeutic contract.
 I don’t work with active ‘users’ or counsel people who are intoxicated.
 Generally alcohol or other drug users are well served in the public domain with government funded services.
 Having said that you may be a ‘functional alcoholic’ (if there is any such thing), hidden amongst the other 2 million Australians.
-I do a lot of work with those who wish to reduce ‘self-medicating’ daily or nearly daily with alcohol.
-You may have been drinking alcohol for years to alleviate discomfort such as stress, depression, uninspiring relationship, social anxiety or just to fit in.
-My counselling work with you would focus on creating several alcohol free days in a week and ‘skilling up’ in alternative ways to respond to personal, professional, existential and social challenges in your life.
+I do a lot of work with those who wish to reduce ‘self-medicating’ daily or nearly daily with alcohol or other substances.
+You may have been self medicating for years to alleviate discomfort such as stress, depression, uninspiring relationship, social anxiety, poor self esteem or just trying to fit in.

-‘Numbing out and dumbing down’ with alcohol doesn’t deliver a richer life, yet it does provide relief from chronic thought and support being ‘In the Here and Now’.
-Hence it’s attraction.
-It helps you avoid addressing issues like social anxiety, relationship disappointments, self-esteem struggles or depression.
-Unfortunately, its not without cost.
-We tend to act out with alcohol in regrettable ways and avoid relationship or’ spiritual’ depth or emotionally maturing in our lives, sometimes for decades!!
 Over time this leaves a hollowness, insecurity and depression that is hard to shake off, except through drinking or using again.
 It takes a fair bit of guts and determination to recognise this.
 Imagining there is a better life available to you and darn well doing something about it takes a fair bit of focus.
 Counselling can assist you to stick with your ‘deepest knowing on this score’.
 Offering coaching, support, challenge, encouragement and reality checks along the way.

 Hope that offers some sense of my counselling work on addiction.